 One of the key aspects of fiction writing is developing and using an adept, concise style of writing.
 There are many elements that go towards this, but for this workshop, we will concentrate on two of the most important areas:

 1. Show, Don’t Tell

-3. Cultivating your own paragraph (as part of this workshop – please write and bring your own paragraph.
-It can be any idea or point, and will be discussed and constructively critiqued in the workshop).
+3. Cultivating your own paragraph (as part of this course – please write down and bring your own paragraph.
+It can be on any idea or point, and will be discussed and constructively critiqued.

 This session will delve into these key elements that go towards an effective writing style.

 This session suits those new or just getting started with fiction writing, but it could also be useful for experienced writers who are looking for a refresh or discussion on these topics.

 At the end of this English course you can expect to:

 - See great improvements at articulating your ideas and thoughts in creative writing.

 - Engaging with the reader and keeping them hooked.

 - 3. Cultivation of a Paragraph (as part of this workshop please write down and bring your own paragraph).